My Own Stairway To Heaven.

 On many occasions I clocked the time from when I entered the Gardens until I was actually at my seat.
 On a good night it would take me less than a minute.
 I always thought of my climb up the wide grey concrete staircases to my grey seat at the Gardens as my own little stairway to heaven.
 My heart would be pounding once I reached my seat and depending on the time when I arrived, I would always try to catch most of the pregame skate.

 I loved watching the pregame warmups with the rock music blaring.
-It always fascinated me watching how effortlessly pro players seemed to shoot the puck.
-I always said that if I was ever granted three wishes from a genie inside a bottle, one of my wishes would be to be able to shoot a puck just like them players.
-Players would be shooting pucks at the same time past the hapless goalie standing in the net like a pylon.
+It always fascinated me watching how effortlessly the players seemed to shoot the puck.
+I always said that if I was ever granted three wishes from a genie inside a bottle, one of my wishes would be to shoot a puck like the pros.
+Players shooting pucks at the same time past the hapless goalie standing in the net like a pylon.
 Many pucks would hit the crossbars and deflect into the seats at either end only to be scooped up by young fans eager for a real game memento.
-Kids standing around the benches would be leaning over trying to catch a player’s attention hoping to get an autograph while getting as many signatures as possible on their replica white home jerseys.
+Kids standing around the benches would be leaning over the boards trying to catch a player’s attention hoping to get as many signatures as possible on their replica white home jerseys.

 Seriously, on many nights the pregame warmups were far more entertaining than the actual game itself.

-Once the horn blew the players gradually exited to the dressing rooms.
+Once the horn blew the players gradually exited to their dressing rooms.
 A crew would come out and pick up the pucks and scrape along the dashers at the bottom of the boards while the Zamboni would flood the ice before the game.
-At this time I would usually go back out into the corridor to buy a coffee which was usually at its freshest prior to the game.
+At this time I would usually go back out into the corridor to buy a coffee which was at its freshest prior to the game.
 Long-time fans knew never to buy a Gardens hot dog until well into the first intermission.
-Rumour had it that when hot dogs were remaining from a previous game or event they were just heated up again and sold early at the next home game.
+Rumour had it that any hot dogs that were not sold from a previous game or event were just heated up again and sold early at the next home game.

 The northwest stairwells also provided me the opportunity to watch Don Cherry on Coaches Corner during the first intermission on Saturday nights.
 I would run down the stairs to the main level and watch the little television suspended from the ceiling just inside the Wood Street west doors.
 By far this area was the least crowded spot to watch Coaches Corner at the Gardens.
 Other than watching Coaches Corner, I never really made any effort to watch the intermissions even though there were televisions on all the levels.
 The corridors were just too crowded, noisy and there would be so many fans just trying to get into the washrooms.
 Guys lucky enough just to walk in take a quick piss then walk out.
 Women unlucky to be waiting in a line up stretching well into the corridor sometime lasting the complete fifteen minute intermission.